evgenyneu/ios-imagescroll/README.md

 * Remeber to add max zoom for scroll view in Interface Builder.
 * Constraints for scroll view are removed programmatically and new constraints are added instead.
+* With auto layout there is no need to set frames, size and scroll view's contentSize.
 * Feel free to contact me if you are stuck (like I was).

 # Thanks